 In order to avoid information overload, many online retailers find it valuable to create a series of welcome emails rather than trying to cram everything into one message, as this enables them to control the delivery of key messages.

-Step 3) Consider creating context-sensitive versions of your welcome email campaign
+- Consider creating context-sensitive versions of your welcome email campaign

 There’s often more than one way of making it onto an online retailer’s mailing list - entering a competition, making a purchase, subscribing to newsletter updates, for example - and the messages that you convey to each of these groups may be different.
+This may look like:

 - New newsletter subscribers (who have never received emails from you before and are likely to have limited exposure to your brand)